We have compiled a comprehensive guide listing a selection of 161 voice-over agencies from around the world.

 Find the right deal for you

-By all means show personality, but a short & sweet email containing relevant experience, a CV if you have it and a good quality voice reel are what they’re looking for.
-If you don’t have a voice reel, you will be immediately forgotten.
+By all means,, show personality, but a short & sweet email containing relevant experience, a CV if you have it and a good quality voice Reel are what they're looking for.
+If you don't have a voice Reel, they will immediately delete you from their mind.

-A voice reel or show-reel is a collection of professionally recorded excerpts of your voice, usually over music, showing your BEST traits.
-A show-reel is your shop window and without one, nobody will buy.
+If you didn't know, a Reel or showreel is a collection of professionally recorded excerpts of your voice, usually over music, showing your BEST traits.
+A Reel is your shop window, and without one, nobody will buy.
 At Voquent, we primarily use Demo Samples so casting directors can search for your voice based on tagged attributes.
 Demo Reels can also be unlocked to show off a wider range of your ability in one go.

 Quality beats quantity.

-It’s much better to have a few high resolution excerpts of your voice doing what suits your voice best, rather than twenty voices which were recorded separately on your phone.
+It's much better to have a few high-resolution excerpts of your voice with your best reads than twenty voice clips recorded on your phone.

-The best way of doing this is paying for a professional demo reel.
-Getting a demo-reel can range from a few hundred dollars to a few thousand depending on where you go.
+The best way of doing this is by paying for a professional Demo Reel.
+Getting one can range from a few hundred dollars to a few thousand, depending on where you go.

-You should also learn some microphone technique and get some professional opinions and advice on what work would suit your voice best.
+You should also learn some microphone techniques and get professional opinions and advice on what work best suits your voice.
 What qualities does your voice have?
-It can feel odd to describe your own voice as enthusiastic, warm, tight or melodious, so get someone else to help you.
+It can feel odd to describe your voice as enthusiastic, warm, raspy or musical, so get someone else to help you.

 Looking for an agent can be tough

-For voice actors, it’s important to remember that this is a flooded industry, which is why the quality of the material you send to agencies is so important.
+For voice actors, it's important to remember that this is a flooded industry, which is why the quality of the material you send to agencies is vital.

-Don’t give up at the first hurdle: believe in your voice and keep training.
-Once you get a response you will likely be called in for an initial meeting.
-When this happens, and you’ve got your foot in the door, don’t be afraid to ask about contracts, commission levels and what the agency has worked on previously.
-Never be afraid to walk away from a contract if it’s not the right one for you.
+Don't give up on the first hurdle: believe in your voice and keep training.
+Once you get a response, an initial face-to-face meeting is likely.
+When this happens, and you've got your foot in the door, don't be afraid to ask about contracts, commission levels and what the agency has worked on previously.
+Never be scared to walk away from an agreement if it's not the right one for you.